Organizing Math Class Minutes

 Plenty!
 I like to think of teaching as being like working construction…construction workers need to have a host of skills, know how to use a variety of tools and know WHEN to use them.
 Same with us!
 Here are a few of those “tools” that can help us make these rigorous math tasks accessible to even our most struggling students.

 1. Explicitly teach students how to work together.
 I start this conversation from the very first day of school and hang up the chart we make together and refer to it OFTEN.
 We practice it often with short, simple tasks so they learn how to work together when it matters!
 By doing this, you can get creative with your pairs/trios for problem-solving–either by grouping students together with varied abilities to support each other OR “like-abilitied” students can work together and then get extra teaching coaching or a simplified list of expectations.
 Math is a collaborative activity, so it’s critical that they learn how to work well together!
+What a great way to spend our math minutes, right?

 2. Vary the “tools” you have available.
 If students struggle with computation, they may still be able to solve challenging problems when given tools…calculators, manipulatives, graph paper, number lines, and more.
 Here’s the deal.
 When we make these “tools” available to all students all the time, students can learn to access them when needed.
 When we pass out rulers and TELL students to use them, we are taking all the decision making away from them.
 Have your materials accessible, teach them how to use them, and then–if students are struggling–gently encourage them to “find a tool” to help.
 You may even need to coach them on how to use them.

 3. Teach problem-strategies explicitly.
 Just like teachers need tools in their “toolbox”, so do students!
 When we help give them strategies to try when faced with a problem, they are far more willing to dig in.
 One of the first things I talk to my students about is VISUALIZING.
 I’m not sure this is mentioned in any research anywhere–but let me tell you…it helps so much.
 When I introduce a problem to students, I always ask them to IMAGINE what is happening.
 If there is a bakery shelf with 3 trays of cupcakes–picture that.
-If there are 24 cupcakes on each tray, picture that.
+Similarly, If there are 24 cupcakes on each tray, picture that.
 If a customer buys 3 cupcakes off each tray–picture THAT.
 When students learn to do this, it helps avoid that common problem-solving strategy–ADD ALL THE NUMBERS.

 There are a ton of other strategies I like to teach explicitly as well–so that students have some base experiences with them.
 I have put together a sequence of problems I use…but I always want to make sure I explain to students that we are practicing them so they can USE THEM LATER.
 So many math resources have a page called “Draw a Picture Strategy”–where students know exactly what strategy to use (because of the title!), but they don’t really understand that the reason we teach the strategies is so they can recognize them later and solve those types of problems.
 Interested in what I do?
 Just CLICK HERE for the paper version or the image below to see the digital version!